hariomvyas/hariomvyas/README.md

 I'm always on the lookout for exciting challenges to push my boundaries.
 Currently, I'm working on:

-- 🌐 Building scalable web applications with wordpress.
+- 🌐 Building scalable web applications with Python & wordpress.
 - 🤖 Exploring the fascinating world of AI and ML.
 - 📚 Contributing to open-source projects that make a difference.